jmontleon/fedora-28-raspberry-pi/README.md

 EOF
 ```

-Update the kernel.
-Instead of running dracut to rebuild the initramfs and then updating the kernel later and sitting through the wait again just do so now.
+Instead of running `dracut -f` to rebuild the initramfs, update the kernel to save some waiting later.
 Once done shutdown, and attach the LCD.
 You should be able to get to a login prompt without losing video.

 ```
 dnf -y update kernel